 - that material of which the student could not reasonably have been expected to be aware at the time of the original decision casts substantial doubt upon the correctness of that decision.

-You should write to the Director of Student Services within 15 working days of notification of the decision of the Discipline Committee, the decision of the Chair of the Discipline Panel, the decision of the Investigating Officer or the decision of the Director of Accommodation and Commercial Services (ACS).
-The Director of Student Services may refer the case to the Disciplinary Appeals Committee of the Senate which may confirm, vary or quash the original decision, or refer the matter back for a rehearing by a differently constituted Discipline Committee.
+You should inform the Student Conduct and Appeals Team of your intention to appeal within 15 working days of notification of the decision of the Discipline Committee, the decision of the Chair of the Discipline Panel, the decision of the Investigating Officer, or the decision of the Director of Accommodation and Commercial Services (ACS).

 Advice for Students